seanmerron/Retirement-Roadmap/README.md

 - It's very important to me to make sure I don't have more kids than I can give enough time/love to and unfortunately money can have an impact on that.
 - Kids need daycare, have higher medical expenses, diapers, formula, birth costs, missed work from many sick days, more food, need entertainment, bigger cars, sports and so on...
 - Just consider your financial situation before having kids and adjust as needed.
 You need time and money to continue with your personal goals while also being a good parent.

+Pets
+- Pets can be a ton of fun and great companions but definitely take a huge chunk of your time/money.
+- Make sure you can have the time to give enough to your pet and not keep them caged up all the time.
+- Pets limit your rent and travel opportunities.
+- My dog has cost be north of $10,000 in medical bills so far and he is 5.
+Granted this may be above average but you never know.
+He tore his ACL as one of the costs.
+  - Pet insurance would have helped with the costs but it’s a waste of money if you have a healthy animal.
+You just never know with an animal but most of them I’ve been around have never had large medical bills and justified the need for pet insurance.
+- The bigger the pet, the bigger the poops, bigger the food, bigger the cost but the shorter they live :-/

 ### Step 4: One Month of Expenses + $1,000 Buffer